Sunglasses with prescription lenses

 In cases of severe myopia, the ocular fundus reflects brighter and thus the eye becomes more sensitive to glare.
 In this case, darker sunglass lenses are highly recommended.
 In addition to the indispensable protective wraparound sunglasses, we advise you to protect your head with appropriate headgear.

 Protection through contact lenses:

-UV irradiation influences the development of a cataract
+UV radiation affects the development of cataract

-Premature presbyopia and other assumed damage
+Early presbyopia and other alleged damage